Elegance that lasts a lifetime, Elizabeth Gage has become synonymous with her jewellery icons.

 Pins & Pendants

 “They say that ‘necessity is the mother of invention.’
-This became true for me in the 1980s when I observed that the change in fashion, which put women back into suits, would present me with a fine marketing opportunity for pins.”
+This became true for me when I observed that the change in fashion, which put women back into suits, would present me with a fine opportunity to design pins.”